roaminro/articles/cl2w7nbti04rvt4nv8p8cakrv.md

 ```
 This command will re/generate the `myawesomecontract.ts` file, the `index.ts` file as well as the `Myawesomecontract.boilerplate.ts` file.

-Let's actually have a look at the generated `Myawesomecontract.boilerplate.ts` file, for simplicity, I'll directly add comments to the code to explain each part:
+Let's actually have a look at the generated `Myawesomecontract.boilerplate.ts` file, for simplicity, I'll directly add comments to the code to explain each parts:

 ```typescript
 // import of the different helpers available in the Koinos AS SDK